rrusk/gerrit-utils/Notes/Gerrit_Usage.md

   	    user@host:~/oscar$ gitdir=$(git rev-parse --git-dir)
 	    user@host:!/oscar$ scp -p -P 29418 user@gerrit.seng.uvic.ca:hooks/commit-msg ${gitdir}/hooks/

-### Then make a change to it and upload it as a reviewable change in Gerrit.
+### Then make a change to your branch and upload it as a reviewable change in Gerrit.

   Use `git status` frequently.
 It generally tells you what you might do next.